Get answers to some frequently asked questions about community gardening!

 There are an estimated 18,000 Community Gardens throughout the United States and Canada.
-This website provides a community garden directory under our connect page.
-The ACGA Member Directory, available to Members, is another source of information, or join and pose a questions to the Email Listserv.
+This website provides a community garden directory on our Find A Garden page.
+Or join and pose a question on our Forum.

 If further help is needed, contact your local or county park agency or contact the land grant college cooperative extension program for your state.

 What options are available for making a garden bed accessible to those in a wheelchair?

 In addition to the resources to be found on our Resources pages, several ACGA members have experience with this subject.
 Here are words of wisdom from some of our esteemed members:

 In our smaller gardens on bad soil, we often build raised beds that are 4′ by 8′ and a foot deep.
 We use recycled plastic landscape timbers that are about 3″ thick.
 It takes 12 timbers, 4 of them cut in half, plus about 30 6″ galvanized twist deck spikes to make one bed.
 It holds just over 1 yard of soil.
 I figure a little over $100 per bed when I’m budgeting.
 There are cheaper ways to do raised beds – making them bigger, for instance – but this size is very solid and easy to build.
 A group of people can pick them up and move them after they have been constructed.
 They make a nice manageable unit within the garden.

 Note: The plastic landscape timbers are non-reactive and do not leach chemicals into the soil.
 If you choose to use wood, use only untreated wood!
 Nasty things like arsenic and other chemicals leach into the soils from all pressure-treated lumber, making it toxic.